“Under the Bridge” Lyrics Meaning (Red Hot Chili Peppers)

 These lines show how loneliness can hit you hard, even when you’re surrounded by people.

-It hints at the kind of emotional distance that can come from addiction or trying to leave a destructive lifestyle.
+It hints at the kind of distance that can come from addiction or trying to leave a destructive lifestyle.

 Is the city I live in, The City of Angels